-Source: http://www.irs.gov/Retirement-Plans/Traditional-and-Roth-IRAs
+Source: (Traditional and Roth IRAs, 2015)

 401(k) Plans

 A 401(k) is a qualified profit-sharing plan that allows employees to contribute a portion of their wages to their individual retirement accounts at their workplace.
 This qualified plan can be a profit-sharing, stock bonus, pre-ERISA money purchase pension, or a rural cooperative plan.
 With a 401(k) plan, employees can choose to defer some of their salary to a retirement account.
 In other words, instead of receiving that amount in their paycheck, the employee chooses to defer, or delay, getting that money by putting their deferred money into a 401(k) plan sponsored by their employer.
 The deferred wages (elective deferrals) are not subject to federal income tax withholding at the time of deferral, and they are not reflected as taxable income on the employee’s individual income tax return.
 However, this deferred money and its earnings will be taxed when it is distributed later on.